prakashlab/codex-analysis-pipeline/README.md

 #### run analyzer

 1. to use analyzer as a script, set the constants and run the file
 2. there currently is no CLI version

+### deepzoom usage

+#### deepzoom theory of operation

+It is useful to have a display showing the entire view for each channel. `deepzoom.py` takes the experiment ID and list of cycles as arguments and makes a deepzoom for each channel as an output.
+There is some overlap between adjacent views and `deepzoom.py` naively crops the image a fixed amount to remove the overlap.
+It also can generate an html file to make a web viewer for the deepzoom image.

+#### set deepzoom parameters

+- `parameters['crop_x0']`: int, how much to crop off along the x axis.
+Should be roughtly 1/30 the length of the x dimension
+- `parameters['crop_x1']`: int, where to stop cropping.
+Should be roughly xmax \* (29/30)
+- `parameters['crop_y0']`: int, same as `crop_x0` but for the y axis
+- `parameters['crop_y1']`: int, same as `crop_x1` but for the y axis
+- `make_viewer`: boolean, set `True` to generate an html file for viewing
+- `key`: string, If you are connecting to a Google Cloud File Storage, set this to the local path to the authentication token .json.
+- `gcs_project`: string.
+Set this to the Google Cloud Storage project name if you are connecting to GCS.
+Otherwise, it doesn't matter.
+- `src`: string. local or remote path to where the images are stored
+- `dst`: string. local or remote path to where to save the deepzoom image and html.
+- `exp_id`: string. experiment ID to get the images from. see fstacker theory of operation for more detail.
+- `cha`: list of strings. see `fstacker.py` for explanation.
+- `cy`: list of ints. which cycles to make deepzooms of
+- `zstack`: string. if you ran `fstacker.py` and want to use the focus-stacked images, set this value to `"f"`. otherwise set it to the z stack you want to use (for example, if z=5 is in focus for all cells across all images, you can set `zstack="5"` and those images will be utilized)

+#### run deepzoom

+1. to use deepzoom generator as a script, set the constants and run the file
+2. there currently is no CLI version